 Cruise ships have a reputation for being predictable.
-While fixed itineraries and tight schedules appeal to some travellers, neither are deal breakers for me.
+While fixed itineraries and tight schedules appeal to some travelers, neither are deal breakers for me.
 Fortunately there are cruises that are adventurous and at-times unpredictable – like the Brahmaputra River Cruise, and these are the ones I’ve found the most rewarding.

 I have done a number of small-ship cruises in places like Cambodia, Vietnam, Burma, Antarctica and Alaska, but by far the most “out-there” was the Brahmaputra River Cruise aboard the MV Mahabaahu in Northeast India.

 Although the words ‘unique’ and ‘authentic’ are overused in characterizing travel experiences, I can confidently say that my 7 nights on this cruise to the untouristed region of Assam were both unique and authentic by every measure!

 The Brahmaputra River Cruise in untouristed northeast India

 Following a few days in Varanasi, I flew to Kolkata and then took a short flight to Guwahati.
 It took an additional hour by car to get to the banks of the Brahmaputra River, near where the country meets Myanmar and Tibet.

 The Brahmaputra, is the largest river in India, one of the fastest-flowing rivers in the world, and passes through several countries.
 While it has different names in each country, in India it is called the Brahmaputra or “Son of Brahma”.